The Complete Guide to Arusha

 Pilau and Biryani:

-Both pilau and biryani are spicy rice dishes which have a significant place in the land of Tanzanian coastal cuisine.
+Both pilau and biryani are spicy rice dishes that have a significant place in the land of Tanzanian coastal cuisine.
 Traditionally, each of these is served with meat, fish, or vegetables.
 While less pungent than the other one, biryani is much richer in taste, with most preparations of meat marinated in yogurt.

-6. Shopping in Arusha: Markets and Souvenirs
+7. Shopping in Arusha: Markets and Souvenirs

 Shopping in Arusha takes a whole new dimension, from its colorful markets to the high-end shops stocked with unique items for your take-home list.
 The following are some suggestions and places for shopping: